timcassell/ProtoPromise/README.md

 ## Latest Updates

-## v 2.1.0 - June 19, 2022
+## v 2.2.0 - August 6, 2022

-- Added `AsyncLocal<T>` support in `async Promise` functions.
-- Added `ValueTask(<T>)` interoperability.
-- Added `System.Threading.CancellationToken` interoperability.
+- Added `Promise(<T>).AwaitWithProgress(maxProgress)` API to use current progress instead of passing in minProgress.
+- Added `Promise(<T>).{RaceWithIndex, FirstWithIndex}` APIs to be able to tell which promise won the race.
+- Added `Promise(<T>).WaitAsync(CancelationToken)` APIs, and added optional `CancelationToken` arguments to existing `WaitAsync` APIs.
+- Added optional `bool forceAsync` arguments to existing `WaitAsync` and other APIs that allow changing context.
+- Fixed `CancelationToken` callbacks not being invoked after they are registered after the original `System.Threading.CancellationTokenSource` has been reset (.Net 6.0+).
+- Fixed a deadlock in `PromiseSynchronizationContext.Send` if the callback throws an exception.
+The exception is rethrown in .Net 4.5+.
+- Fixed `WaitAsync` and `Progress` if null `SynchronizationContext` is passed in.
+- Fixed compile errors in Unity 5.
-- 2x - 3x performance improvement for promises and cancelation tokens.
+- Slightly increased performance and decreased memory.
-- Reduced memory consumption of pending promises.

 See [Release Notes](ReleaseNotes.md) for the full changelog.